Paul-Trofin/Paul_Trofin_Dissertation_Thesis/Pythia8_Macro_Files_Generator/README.txt

          in this list:
            -> necessary : hard processes
            -> optional  : parton, hadron, decay Pythia8 settings.

+  *** To better automate the compilation process, just copy the
+      contents of your own Pythia8 file into the file_Makefile string inside ''' <contents> '''.
+Lines in code: 117 - 146.

   *** The option part is ready.
 You can change manually from
       here if you want some things different like the maximum precision used (1 decimal in eCM) or the cross section to